Can I Use US Dollars in Jamaica? Jamaica USD vs JMD Guide

 Should I bring Jamaican dollars or US dollars?

-Bring USD for tourist services and keep some JMD for local spending outside the tourist economy.
-A balanced mix helps you avoid unnecessary conversions.
+Bring USD and keep some JMD for local spending.
+A mix helps you avoid unnecessary conversions.

 What is the best way to exchange money in Jamaica?